Topics on this page

 Syslog not delivered due to an expired or changed server certificate

 Valid certificates are required to connect securely via TLS.
 If the Syslog server's certificate has expired or changed, open the Syslog configuration and click Test Connection.
 You are prompted to accept the new certificate.

-Deep Security has been tested with the enterprise version of:
+Workload Security has been tested with the enterprise versions of the following:

 - Splunk 6.5.1

 - IBM QRadar 7.2.8 Patch 3 (with the TLS protocol patch, PROTOCOL-TLSSyslog-7.2-20170104125004.noarch)

 - HP ArcSight 7.2.2 (with a TLS Syslog-NG connector created using the ArcSight-184.108.40.20642.0-Connector tool)

 Other standard Syslog software might work, but has not been verified.